Bernard Palanca: Network switches

 Palanca also had a short role on Philippine remake of Rosalinda.
-He had a guesting role on GMA's rival station ABS-CBN via May Bukas Pa for a short stint.
+He had a guesting role on GMA Network's rival station ABS-CBN via May Bukas Pa for a short stint.
 He was a regular cast member on GMA's fantasy series called Panday Kids but the management allowed him to have some roles on their rival station ABS-CBN's program Rosalka top-billed by Empress Schuck as well.

 He was once part of GMA Network's Philippine remake of Koreanovela Autumn in My Heart - Endless Love and as of 2013, he was back on his home network ABS-CBN.
 Palanca played Diego Buenavista in the 2015 remake of Pangako Sa 'Yo, a role originally played by Jestoni Alarcon.

-In Feb 2020, he returned to GMA-7 as part of the upcoming cultural drama, Legal Wives.
+In February 2020, he returned to GMA-7 as part of the cultural drama, Legal Wives.
 He did a 2-episode arc titled Positive as Greg in the GMA drama anthology, Tadhana, during 2019 before playing Gary Salvacion on ABS-CBN's fantasy-sci-fi-horror-drama miniserye, Parasite Island.

 Personal life

 Palanca has been open about his past drug addiction and admitted he went into rehabilitation during his showbiz hiatus.
 He was also known for his long-term relationship with actress Rica Peralejo whom he dated from late 2000-2003.
 He was once married to actress Meryll Soriano, the eldest daughter of host Willie Revillame.

-On August 27, 2007, Soriano gave birth to their son, Elijah Pineda (6.5 lbs, 10:01 a.m.) at Makati Medical Center.
+On August 27, 2008, Soriano gave birth to their son, Elijah Pineda (6.5 lbs, 10:01 a.m.) at Makati Medical Center.
 Her mother, Bec-Bec Soriano, rushed her to hospital, while Palanca and his mother Pita arrived later.

 After Palanca and Soriano separated, Palanca dated Jerika Ejercito, daughter of former President and Mayor of Manila Joseph Ejercito Estrada.
 Jerika gave birth to a baby boy whom they named Isaiah Joseph E. Palanca on May 7, 2014.
 Palanca and Ejercito are on good terms with Palanca's former wife, Soriano.

 Palanca separated from Ejercito in 2016 and is now in a relationship since with Tracey Tabora, a fashion designer and professor, a year later.

-Palanca's younger brother and actor Miko died in December 2019 due to apparent suicide.
-Three months later, in March 19, 2020, his mother Pita Revilla-Hocson died due to cancer.
+Palanca's younger brother and actor Miko died in December 2019 due to an apparent suicide.
+Three months later, on March 19, 2020, his mother Pita Revilla-Hocson died due to cancer.